havario/workflows/fun/sing-box/README.md

 ## Start a container

-First, you must create a configuration file at  `$PWD/config.json` on the host:
+First, you must create a configuration file on your localhost:

 This file can be empty.